 You must also meet at least one of the following additional criteria and may be asked to provide evidence of this:

-The £3,000 Mature Student Scholarship will be paid in two equal instalments - the first instalment on 30 April 2021 and the second instalment on 30 July 2021.
+Successful applicants will receive the Mature Student Scholarship in two equal £1,500 instalments - the first instalment is expected to be paid on Friday 28 April 2023 and the second instalment on Friday 28 July 2023.

 It is the responsibility of successful applicants to ensure they have submitted their bank details to the University via our secure submission page.